johannesbuehl/johncg/docs/_files_and_protocol/psalm-file.md

 A three-dimensional array with the text split into slides, verses, lines.

 ## `version`
-The version of the bible-file - it's based on semantic versioning[^1]:
+The version of the psalm-file - it's based on semantic versioning[^1]:

 The first number indicates the layout-version of the file and is incremented whenever there are changes that are not backwards compatible.
 The second number is incremented when the content gets (planned) changes.